-There are workers who show up right when it’s time to work, and then leave as soon it’s there to time clock out.
+There are workers who show up right when it’s time to work, and then leave as soon as it’s their time clock out.
 While the work we do isn’t always what we enjoy, making it a habit to put in extra effort can be another way you can impress the management.

-Even if it doesn’t impress the management, it does help you develop your work-ethic.
-Whether it’s at that job or another job, it’s important to develop good work-ethic to help you work your way to the career you eventually want to have.
+Even if it doesn’t impress the management, it does help you develop your work ethic.
+Whether it’s at that job or another job, it’s important to develop a good work ethic to help you work your way to the career you eventually want to have.

 40. Being a problem solver

-Sometimes situations come up at work that aren't planned for.
-These are opportunities where you can exercise your problem solving skills.
+Sometimes situations come up at work that isn’t planned for.
+These are opportunities where you can exercise your problem-solving skills.

 When you’re able to figure out solutions for yourself, it gives management more confidence in you as a worker.
 That can open the door to getting more freedom to be in full control of your work.
 Inc has a great article on being a problem solver.